material-motion/material-motion/specifications/runtime/executor.md

 >The Executor may choose not to implement this API.

-The update function will be called many times per second.
+The update API will be called each time the platform will draw a new frame.
 The Executor may use this method to perform time-based calculations.

 The method returns an activity state enumeration.
 This enumeration has two states: active and idle.